Gnadenhutten, Ohio: History

 Gnadenhutten, originally Gnadenhütten, was founded in October 1772 as the second settlement of German Americans and Lenape Indians affiliated with the Moravian Church.
 Tribes of Christian Lenni Lenape people had settled at Schoenbrunn nearby, founded months earlier by missionary David Zeisberger.
 On July 4, 1773, a baby boy was born to the Roth family, becoming the first white child known to be born in the Ohio territory.
 This community, originally led by the Christian Mohican chieftain Joshua (who died August 1 of the following year), had grown to about 200 persons by 1775.

 As pacifists, they remained neutral during the American Revolution and subsequent Revolutionary War.
 However, the British and their Indian Wyandot and Delaware allies suspected that members of the Christian Gnadenhutten, Schoenbrunn, and Salem communities had provided aid to American patriots.
 As a result, the British forced the Lenape tribespeople in the region to the Upper Sandusky area of the Ohio territory.
-While the British detained Rev. Zeisberger at Fort Detroit, they allowed roughly one hundred and fifty Lenape to return to their old town to gather the harvest and supplies stored there.
+While the British detained Rev. Zeisberger at Fort Detroit, they allowed roughly 150 Lenape to return to their old town to gather the harvest and supplies stored there.
 However, Pennsylvania militiamen, led by David Williamson, following the murder of American settlers by other Indian tribes a few weeks earlier, came to the resettled town in March 1782, and tricked the Indians into giving up their weapons.
 Ninety-six innocent Lenape men, women, and children spent the night in song and prayer knowing they would be slaughtered the following morning.

-On March 8 the Pennsylvanians committed the Gnadenhutten massacre and burned the approximately 60-cabin town.
+On March 8, 1782, the Pennsylvanians committed the Gnadenhutten massacre and burned the approximately 60 cabins in the town.
 Only two boys escaped; the incident led to distrust between Native Americans and American settlers, and reprisals against American patriots in Native American custody.